michael-genson/jewel-coupon-clipper/README.md

 Automated coupon clipper for Jewel-Osco (and other Albertsons-family banners - see "Other banners" below).
 Logs in, fetches all available digital offers for one or more stores, and clips everything that isn't already clipped.
+Can also redeem your rewards points for money off your next purchase (opt-in - see "Redeeming points for cash" below).
 Supports multiple accounts in a single run.

 ## Configuration